 How Sakina Centre has changed lives

+Last year, we helped a total of 115,027 people in Iraq.
 Human Appeal has been working in Iraq since 2016, and our Sakina Centre has been transforming lives since 2018.
-In its first year, it reached 4,679 people with awareness workshops, vocational skills training, psycho-social support, and by helping women experiencing gender-based violence.
-In 2019, we helped 4,037 women and children through our social, livelihood, legal and psychological activities.
+Last year, we transformed the lives of 5,267 women and children through our Sakina centre.

 In 2020, we also supported 91,393 children through our school feeding programme in Tal Afar, 5,926 people benefited from our agricultural livelihood project in Ninewa, and 10,373 people received child protection services and training.

 The Messenger’s (PBUH) final words on this earth warned men to be good to women.
 Yet, still, hundreds of years later, many people who follow the Prophet’s example fail to heed this message.

 Please give £150 to transform lives in Iraq.